 Field trip no. 6 from “Geologic Excursions to the Rocky Mountains and Beyond,” field trip guidebook of the 1996 Annual Meeting of the Geological Society of America.
-A Field Guide to the Proterozoic Anorthositic, Monzonitic, and Granitic Plutons, Laramie Range Southeastern Wyoming.
-(See SP-44 for a complete set.)
+(SP-44 has the complete set.)
 28 pages.
 Digital PDF download.
 OF-96-04-06D

 From the Introduction: